endymion1818/deliciousreverie/src/pages/post/2019-review-2020-aims.md

 David and the other members of the team have taught me a great deal.
 Here are some of the main learns I think I've achieved:

-## What I think I've achieved
+## What I think I achieved last year

 ### 1. TypeScript

 TypeScript was going to be one of the biggest accelarators for me in terms of the quality of my output, and I have really enjoyed using it.
+I started out by implementing interfaces and ended up configuring my environments with much more type safe settings by using `noImplicitAny` and similar.

 ### 2. Testing